flyvictor/fortune-admin/README.md

 * npm install

-* grunt install:example
+* ./node_modules/.bin/grunt install:example
-* grunt serve:example
+* ./node_modules/.bin/grunt serve:example

 * open your browser and navigate the interface (http://127.0.0.1:1337); the top navigation has links to the UML